 4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
-The name and address of the office that administers FERPA is:
+The name, address, and phone number of the office that administers FERPA is:

 Family Policy Compliance Office US Department of Education 400 Maryland Avenue, S.W.
-Washington, DC 20202-4605
+Washington, DC 20202-4605 Phone: I-800-USA-LEARN

 For additional information, refer to Broward County School Board Policy 5100, or call the Office of Admissions.
 If you wish to discuss and try to resolve any FERPA concerns before contacting the Family Policy Compliance Office, you may contact the SBBC Privacy Officer at 754-321-1914.